CalmDownVal/predux/packages/predux/readme.md

 Signal.off(store.stateChanged, onStateChanged);
 ```

-The `dispatchCompleted` signal is notified every time a dispatch compeltes
+The `dispatchCompleted` signal is notified every time a dispatch completes
 regardless of whether the state changed or not.

 Notifications to `stateChanged` are only sent when state actually changes and